JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

  >
  {type="note"}

-As SVG icons can be scaled arbitrarily, they provide better results on HiDPI environments or when used in combination with bigger screen fonts (e.g., in presentation mode).
+As SVG icons can be scaled arbitrarily, they provide better results in HiDPI environments or when used in combination with bigger screen fonts (e.g., in presentation mode).

 A base size denoting the size (in the user space) of the rendered image in 1x scale should be provided.
 The size is set via the `width` and `height` attributes omitting the size units.